When clients approach us in their search to implement a new system, we assist them at the moment of deployment which is how we are able to:

 We will be able to establish stronger relationships with our clients when we arrive earlier in the business systems transformation phase.
 Should we arrive at the Analysis phase or even earlier at the System Selection phase, we are able to accompany our clients throughout this transformative journey.
 In doing so, we have found that we are able to foresee, mitigate potential pitfalls, and understand the client’s dynamic a lot better.
 Based on discussions held in the analysis phase, we are able to understand the business from a holistic perspective and anticipate how new changes will impact several departments within a business.

 As business systems analysts, it is imperative for us to have the client’s best interest in mind and not be limited by the systems being implemented.
 Furthermore, it is our responsibility as a service company to offer the best-tailored solution to our clients.

 Whether or not you are working with a system implementation partner, it is important to have a dedicated analysis phase in your project.
 This phase should:

 - Include stakeholders

 - Establish requirements

 - Formalize a project scope

-- Establish budget and timeline for the project
+- Establish a budget and timeline for the project

 - Adopt an open attitude and communicate openly with your colleagues about the upcoming changes

-Change can be a daunting activity, however we become stronger when we go straight towards the areas that stimulate fear.
+Change can be a daunting activity, however, we become stronger when we go straight toward the areas that stimulate fear.
 Do not underestimate your capacity for change and how you can leverage analysis as a stepping stone in this business transformation.